DIY wedding inspiration and ideas for a rustic barn wedding.

 This part of the venue is where the guests first came and the cocktail hour started.
 I set up a Popcorn Bar so the guests could munch while they drank and waited for all the guests coming on two charter buses to arrive.

 After about 45 minutes everyone went outside for the ceremony with drinks in hand.
-Kelly and Roger wanted a very casual and fun affair and told everyone to dress comfy.
+It was a very casual and fun affair and told everyone to dress comfy.
 Shorts were fine and many wore them.

 I wore a sleeveless Gingham Pleated-Neck Shift Dress.
-Kelly’s dress was my younger sister’s Laura’s wedding dress.
-It was perfect and helped Kelly keep wedding expenses on budget.
+My daughter’s dress was my younger sister’s wedding dress.
+It was perfect and helped keep wedding expenses on budget.